 What LC Phone Actually Is

 LC Phone is GoHighLevel's rebranded wrapper around Twilio.
 Every LC Phone message routes through Twilio's carrier infrastructure; GHL charges its own rate on top.
 Twilio's direct rate is $0.0079/segment.
 LC Phone charges $0.0158/segment for the same underlying traffic.
-That 2x markup is the revenue stream that funds GHL's "one bill, no Twilio account needed" convenience.
+That 2x markup is the revenue stream that funds GHL's "one bill, no Twilio account needed" convenience — we covered why that markup compounds into a $14k/year hidden tax at typical agency scale.

 For some agencies, the convenience is worth it — one vendor, one bill, clients topping up a wallet inside the GHL interface.
 For others, especially anyone sending more than a few thousand messages per sub-account per month, the markup compounds into real money.